icon5730/Data_Extractor/README.md

 Notes:
 1. The script uses volatility_2.5.linux.standalone.
 If you wish to use a different version - the script needs to be modified to accommodate it.
-2. Success of the tool installation segment may vary depending on the type of Linux being used.
+2. Success of the tool installation segment may vary depending on the type of Linux Distro being used.

 ![1](https://github.com/icon5730/Data_Extractor/assets/166230648/bca14fe7-319f-4af8-9d45-69d637a0e8b0)
 ![2](https://github.com/icon5730/Data_Extractor/assets/166230648/3eadefbd-c6e4-4da1-bd4b-45c67f4a119c)